superfly/docs/flyctl/cmd/flyctl_redis_list.md

-List Redis clusters for an organization
+List Redis databases for an organization

 ## Usage
 ~~~